 However, this does not mean that agile working will continue en masse.
 Some professional services sectors are considering establishing agile working for the employee base while allowing occasional office drop-ins.
 For others, though, the infrastructure dictates the need to maintain the office set up while perhaps offering more flexible working.
 When polled, 78 percent of the In-house Hangout audience agreed that flexible working practices will become the ‘new normal.’
 In support of this hybrid approach, any technology that is deployed needs to work across the office and home environments.

 So, evidently, organizations need to focus on the management of critical processes at this time.
-And for legal teams, that means effectively managing contracts and its adjacent processes.
+And for legal teams efficiency, that means effectively managing contracts and their adjacent processes.

 A silver lining to the crisis has been the accelerated adoption of technology.
 With everyone working remotely, their reliance on technology has been fairly evident.
 And the argument for bigger budgets has been given more weight.
 The In-House Hangout audience certainly reflected this, with 43 percent of those polled saying that the original 2020 budgets for legal tech procurement are still in place.
 A further 9 percent actually revealed increased spending.